Invariably, religious truth claims are based on the authoritative teachings of

 It is hard to judge which one of these scenarios—a

-dramatic "coming again" by God to clean up this mess, or the triumph of
+dramatic Hollywood grandstand "coming again" in the clouds by God to clean up this mess, or the triumph of

 organized Christendom—is the most preposterous!